CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-18-defining-and-using-properties.md

 # Defining Properties

-cocktailJS has a handy annotation `@properties` which helps you to define properties and their getters and setter.
+CocktailJS has a handy annotation `@properties` which helps you to define properties and their getters and setter.
 We are going to add a property named `greeting` into our `MyClass` so we can change the message on `sayHello` method.

 First, we have to define the `greeting` property: